JohnCoatesOSS/Limitless/Readme.md

 #### How will the changes be implemented into Cydia?
 No promises on that front, that's solely up to Saurik's discretion as he is the creator and maintainer of Cydia.
 The goal is to first implement a feature in Limitless, then submit for consideration to Saurik, and if given the go-ahead we'll backport to Cydia's constraints.

+#### Design Goals

+- Bring in features requested by the community.
+- Develop a vision for the future of the jailbreak community, and execute based on that vision.
+- Clean up the Cydia codebase.
+- Backport features for Cydia that make sense to be integrated.

 #### Community
 - **Want to join the project?** [Join the chat on Gitter.](https://gitter.im/JohnCoatesOSS/Limitless) Looking for coders, designers, feature managers, anyone that wants to help.